MinhQuan992/multi-module-demo/README.md

 ### 2.1.
 Service Module

 - This is a Spring Boot project.
 Add necessary dependencies in pom.xml of this module and start writing codes.
 - We need to generate a document for these APIs.
-We use **springdoc-open-api** to do this.
+We use [springdoc-openapi](https://www.baeldung.com/spring-rest-openapi-documentation) to do this.
   ```xml
     <dependency>
       <groupId>org.springdoc</groupId>